Tuhkis/neovim-config/README.md

-# neovim-config
+# neovim-config (Mason edition)
 This is my custom neovim config.
+Experimenting with mason for lsp.

 # Features
  - Custom dashboard <br>